jamesandpanda/tutorials/COMP2511/24T3/tute03/README.md

 Complete the following activities:

 1. [QUESTION] Can you override a static method?
+Why or why not?

-2. [CODE REVIEW] Explore method **overriding** in the `overriding/Main.java` code example.
+2. [CODE REVIEW] Explore method **overriding** in `src/overriding/Main.java`.

-3. [CODE REVIEW] Explore the functionality of static fields in the `staticfield/Main.java` code example.
+3. [CODE REVIEW] Explore the functionality of static fields in `src/staticfield/Main.java`.

-4. [CODE REVIEW] Explore method **hiding** in the `hiding/Main.java` code example.
+4. [CODE REVIEW] Explore method **hiding** in `src/hiding/Main.java`.
 This should be treated as extra material, and is not too important!

 ## B. Wondrous